 Here at Seattle University, our Jesuit ethos calls us to revere the life-giving force of the natural world, to care for creation as responsible stewards of the planet, and to work for justice so that no peoples are disproportionately affected by environmental degradation.
 In the spirit of the pope's encyclical, the university is deepening its commitment to educating students as thoughtful caretakers of creation while working to reduce its carbon footprint.

-That is why we have a President's Committee for Sustainability which drives our Climate Action Plan; a Center for Environmental Justice and Sustainability; numerous sustainability practices on campus; and why we are leading the way in sustainability among higher education institutions.
+That is why we have a President's Committee for Sustainability which drives our Climate Action Plan and advances the many sustainability practices on campus; a Center for Environmental Justice and Sustainability to promote sustainability in the academics and co-curricular activities; and why we are leading the way in sustainability among higher education institutions.